 If you suffer injury as a result of a pedestrian-car accident, and the driver is at fault (or he or she at least bears the majority of the blame), then you’ll probably be able to pursue a personal injury claim.
 If you start by making an insurance claim with the at-fault driver's insurance company (known as a third party claim), you can ask for a fair settlement that covers your damages—that means medical bills, lost income, and more subjective effects of the accident, including your pain and suffering.

-The result of most insurance claims is an injury settlement, usually after back-and-forth negotiations.
+The result of most insurance claims is a personal injury settlement, usually after back-and-forth negotiations.
 In some cases, if settlement talks don’t seem to be approaching a satisfactory result, you may need to take the matter to civil court.
 This means filing a personal injury lawsuit.
 Of course, this is all assuming that you know the identity of the driver (more on this below).

-If the driver of the vehicle complied with his or her legal obligation to stop at the scene and exchange relevant contact and insurance information with others involved in the accident, you’ll be able to pursue compensation through the driver’s insurance carrier, or via a personal injury lawsuit, as discussed above.
+If the driver of the vehicle complied with his or her legal obligation to stop at the scene and exchange relevant contact and insurance information with others involved in the accident, you’ll probably be able to pursue compensation through the driver’s car insurance carrier, or via a personal injury lawsuit, as discussed above.

 Later on, if you’re able to identify and locate the hit-and-run driver (or if the police track them down) you may want to discuss your options with a personal injury attorney, especially if you suffered significant injuries in the accident.

 Vehicle-versus-pedestrian accidents typically result in significant injuries to the person who was on foot, and despite common misconceptions, it's not always easy to sort out who was at fault.
 Especially if the driver (or the driver's insurance company) is refusing to make a fair settlement offer, or is otherwise digging its heels in against you, it may be time to put your case in the hands of an experienced attorney.
 Learn how to find the right personal injury lawyer for you and your case.